Why I write about Personal Finance, why is managing your finances important?

 During my online search, I discovered there was already a vast world of bloggers, YouTubers, podcasters out there that were ready to answer all my personal finance and money questions!
 This is when I first read articles from Ramit Sethi, Mr. Money Moustache, Dave Ramsey, Luc Brialy (a French blogger), Bigger Pockets (Real Estate),…

 Interestingly enough, each one of them has his own meaning and vision on personal finance.
-Some are for example all about cutting costs and living frugally, some write about and promote the FIRE movement (Financial Independence Retire Early), others are adamant on owning your home instead of renting, some focus on dividend stock investing, some focus on specific groups (busy moms, students, millennials), etc. As I was navigating through all the blog posts and information, it helped me to figure out which blogger/content producer resonated most with me and which were not,… This was all fascinating to me and as you can imagine I grew very much fond of this personal finance space.
+Some are for example all about cutting costs and living frugally, some write about and promote the FIRE movement (here is a complete Guide to Financial Independence & Retiring Early ), others are adamant on owning your home instead of renting, some focus on dividend stock investing, some focus on specific groups (busy moms, students, millennials), etc. As I was navigating through all the blog posts and information, it helped me to figure out which blogger/content producer resonated most with me and which were not,… This was all fascinating to me and as you can imagine I grew very much fond of this personal finance space.

 I also discovered that managing your money was about more than choosing the right index fund or the rental property with the best return.
 It goes beyond “financial mechanics” such as the excel calculations, financial modelling or picking the right stock.